Arkose Labs API Guide

 Real-Time Logging (RTL)

 Real-Time Logging (RTL) is a collection of detailed user activity logs from Arkose Labs servers.
 It is sent asynchronously, with only a few seconds delay, to wherever the customer specifies.
 This can be a customer's server or a third-party service that digests and packages logging data for analysis.
-RTL data is raw and uninterpreted so customers can interpret the Arkose Labs Platform's effectiveness.
+RTL data is raw and uninterpreted so customers can interpret the Arkose Bot Manager's effectiveness.
 However, the data needs to be filtered to gain the best insights into what it is telling you.

 RTL provides a complete picture of all of a customer’s traffic that created an Arkose session.
 The Verify API only provides a subset of that information e.g. the user abandons a session before verification with Arkose.